alanwsmith/typing-rust.alanwsmith.com/src/guidelines/index.md

 - Avoid talking about what you'll show later.
 Wait until you get there.
 (This is a continuation of show don't tell)

+- Avoid statements like "which we haven't talked about yet".
+  If the person thinks about it at all, they'll know that's the case so there's littl point in mentioning it.